Wood

 The Full Grown Project

-Intersecting the boundaries between Nature and Art, Science and Horticulture, Manufacture and Design, Alice & Gavin Munro join hands with our ancestors across the millennia.
+Intersecting the boundaries between Nature and Art, Science and Horticulture, Manufacture and Design.
+Designers Alice Munro and Gavin Munro join hands with our ancestors across the millennia.

-They employ ancient techniques & the miracle of photosynthesis by reconceiving harmful manufacture into bio-facture, integrating the artistic and romantic into the scientific, reconsidering the way we produce our everyday objects.
-Their carbon sink grown sculptures are functional, beautiful objets d’art.
+They employ ancient techniques and the miracle of photosynthesis by reconfiguring harmful manufacture into bio-facture, integrating the artistic and romantic into the scientific, in order to reconsider the way we produce everyday objects.
+They have created carbon sculptures which are functional and beautiful objets d’art.

-Alice & Gavin reconsider the Agricultural Revolution and bypass the previous profligate commercial use of trees as a timber commodity (together with the attendant machinery & processing), and create each piece with a ‘carbon sink 3d printer’, a magnificent tree.
+The designers reconsider the Agricultural Revolution and bypass the previous profligate commercial use of trees as a timber commodity (together with the attendant machinery and processing) to create each piece with a ‘carbon sink 3D printer’, creating a new sculpture form in the shape of a tree.

-Each tree creates the material & forms the shape using the miracle of photosynthesis, with each species demonstrating its idiosyncrasies of growth, displaying for all some of the assumptions & lessons learned throughout intricate & convoluted process.
+Each tree creates the material and forms the shape using the miracle of photosynthesis.
+With each species demonstrating its idiosyncrasies of growth, displaying for all some of the assumptions and lessons learned throughout an intricate and convoluted process.

-This represents a paradigm shift in the previous egregious plundering of our world’s natural resources, transforming our relationship with nature, creating our everyday objects by employing the most subtle intervention with Nature.
+This represents a paradigm shift in the previous egregious plundering of our world’s natural resources, transforming our relationship with nature, and creating everyday objects by employing the most subtle intervention with nature.

 Using ancient techniques combined with modern technology we grow, shape, graft, nurture then harvest the living trees into furniture and art.